-We were in to our thighs when the first wave hit, a stem wall of whitewater that punched up the bow and slowed our momentum.
-Mamede and I were pushing at the transom, Ze and João at each side.
-As soon as the wave passed the stern, Mamede shouted for me to get on board.
-I wanted to keep pushing but didn’t argue — swiftly climbed up over the transom.
+We were in to our thighs when the first wave hit, a stem-wall of whitewater that punched up the bow and slowed our momentum.
+Mamede and I were pushing at the transom, Ze and João at each side of the hull.
+As soon as the wave passed our stern, Mamede shouted for me to get on board.
+I wanted to keep pushing but didn’t argue.
+Over the transom I swiftly climbed up.
 Once on deck I wasn’t so swift.
-It was as if I’d never stood on a moving platform before.
-Awkwardly I jumped forward and gripped the nearest espeque post like I was trying to choke it to death.
+It was like I’d never stood on a moving platform before.
+I jumped forward and gripped the nearest espeque post like I was trying to choke it to death.
 Down below the men kept pushing.

 The next wave broke with a thundering crash just before it reached us.
 Both men at the rail jumped up and we braced ourselves as the water smacked the bow and creamed over the deck.
 The jangada staggered under the pounding force.
 Water flew everywhere — ricocheting off the tabernacle, the hatch cover, the icebox, even ourselves.
 João got a bucketful right between the eyes.
 “YOU SON OF A BITCH!” he roared back, wiping off his face, then shaking his fist.
 With the deck still draining the two men dropped down to paddle again.
 And we needed it.
 We were now moving backward over ground, sucked back by tons of churning water, and we were turning, exposing our beam to the next wave.
 This is exactly how a jangada gets flipped over in the surf.

 Dead in the water Mamede couldn’t turn us, so he did the only thing he could and started sculling with the oar.
 “VAI ZE!” he shouted, working the heavy remo back and forth.
 “VAI JOÃO!”
 But they were already pulling the water as hard as they could.